Bebe Rexha Busts Out Of Low-Cut Black Dress With Thigh-High Slit: ‘Curvy & Classy’

 Bebe Rexha attended the Maleficent: Mistress of Evil premiere in Los Angeles, California, and made sure she stood out.

 The “No Broken Hearts” songstress wore a low-cut gown that had a thigh-high slit which showed a lot of leg and cleavage.
 She paired the look with heels and sported her blond hair down and wavy.
-The garment fitted her perfectly and highlighted her curvy shape.
+The garment fit her perfectly and highlighted her curvy shape.
 Rexha looked a million dollars.

 She accessorized herself with numerous jeweled necklaces and little dangling earrings to give it that finishing touch.